Clicky

 This section was labeled under, or is related to Kierkegaard and Modus Vivendi

-I found in the journals of Kierkegaard today an entry very similar to what I include in my homepage by René Descartes about the method of life:
+I found in the journals of Kierkegaard today an entry very similar to what I include in my homepage by René Descartes about the method of life: "Probably few fields of study bestow on man the serene and happy frame of mind that the natural sciences give him.
+Out into nature he goes My old post about math might be also related: A Prelude Over Mathematics.

 What Would Kierkegaard Do?